Important Information Regarding the OSCE/Orals Course

 The worst example was an OSCE/Orals Course some time ago which, having been posted as being ‘full’ and after many applications had been turned away, started with only 37 candidates.

-New Application Process in Place for the January 2019 OSCE/Orals Course
+New Application Process in Place:

-Appreciating that this Course is always oversubscribed and that many Trainees sit the MCQ/SBA Examination just before….
+Appreciating that this Course is always heavily oversubscribed and that many Trainees sit the MCQ/SBA Examination just before….

-You will then be advised as to whether your name is on either the provisional Course List or the provisional Waiting List.
+On the Tuesday, you will then be advised as to whether your name is on either the provisional Course List or the provisional Waiting List.

 – You are sitting & booked onto the Imminent OSCE/Viva Examination